binaryage/pure-frame/README.md

 implement underlying storage for app-db in a different way.

 I ended up implementing re-frame instance as a value with a set of pure functions to transform it.
-Event processor is expressed as a tranducer which allows great flexibility.
+Event processor is expressed as a transducer which allows great flexibility.

 In your project you should require `re-frame.frame` and call `make-frame` to create your own re-frame instance(s).